This chapter has been all about creating formulations for lotion making.

 Skincare creams should be free of preservatives

-Any product that contains water encourages bacteria and mould, which is really dangerous!
+We completely disagree; all products should contain preservatives, any product that contains water encourages bacteria and mould, which is really dangerous.

 If you’re interested in finding out more information on this subject, you may find the article, “What are Parabens” useful.